 If you have been affected by Centrelink’s automated debt recovery program, or know someone who has, your story can make a difference

 Public hearings for the Senate inquiry are underway and a hearing will be held in Sydney on April 19.

 If you, or someone you work with needs assistance with Centrelink debt collection there are a number of places to seek support.

 The National Social Security Rights Network has published a factsheet for people who have received a debt collection letter from Centrelink to help better understand what to do.
-It can be accessed on their website.

 You can also seek assistance through the following channels: